atapas/bugfender-flutter/README.md

-# tryit
+# tryit - A Flutter and Bugfender Integration

-A new Flutter project.
+It is a project to showcase the flutter integration with Bugfender.

 ## Getting Started